remix-run/remix/packages/create-remix/templates/arc-stack/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
+This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Architect and Remix.
 The main functionality is creating users, logging in and out, and creating and deleting notes.

 ### Relevant code: